SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-add-info-on-how-to-style-shell-application-via-plugin-6177.md

 ---
 date: ""
-title: add info on how to style shell application via plugin (#6177)
+title: Add information on how to style the shell application using a plugin
 product_area: Application enablement & solutions
 change_type:
   - value: change-2c7RdTdXo4